Brian Mitchell, since 2016.

 - South – Brighton, Clarence, Derwent Valley, Sorell, Tasman.

 The Labor vote tends to be highest at the southern end of the electorate and gradually decline as you move north.
-The Labor two-party-preferred vote was a slim 51.3% majority in the centre and a solid 63.9% in the south.
-The Liberal Party polled 54.1% in the north.
+Labor won 58.7% of the two-party-preferred vote in the south, while the Liberal Party won 53.7% in the centre and 57.1% in the north.